 The flight simulator center AVES (Air Vehicle Simulator) has two high-fidelity simulators, one aircraft and one helicopter, for cutting edge flight research.
 AVES is designed as a modular, flexible platform using the latest technologies for a comprehensive exploration of flight.
 This modern test facility closes the gap between numeric simulations and experimental flight operations at Braunschweig’s Research Airport.
-AVES is operated by DLR’s Institute of Flight Systems; its development has been carried out in cooperation with the Technical University of Braunschweig (IFF) in order to serve as a link between the applied research within DLR and the (basic) research and education at the University (see also article in → DLR-Magazine 140).
+AVES is operated by DLR’s Institute of Flight Systems; its development has been carried out in cooperation with the Technical University of Braunschweig (IFF) in order to serve as a link between the applied research within DLR and the (basic) research and education at the University (see also article in → DLR-Magazine 140, p.
+36).

 The main area of research is the further investigation of the dynamic interaction between cockpit crew and air vehicle, in particular for commercial airplanes and helicopters as well as for new, beyond the state of the art configurations.

 An electro-mechanically driven motion system provides the best possible immersion for the cockpit crews.
 Two visual systems, each with 15 LED projectors produce a 240° x 95° field of view.
 The two simulation cockpits of an Airbus A320 and Eurocopter EC135, are designed to Level D quality, representing the flying testbed ATRA and FHS with the highest fidelity .
 A sophisticated Roll in Roll out (RoRo) cockpit exchange system allows a rapid switch from fixed base to motion simulator and back within a few hours.
 Unique computing infrastructure with more than 50 computers and several kilometers of data cables enable the distributed simulation of complex flying platforms.
 In house developed simulation components, products, and infrastructures offer maximum flexibility to meet diverse client needs.